NSEDownload/NSEDownload/README.md

 09-Aug-2018  AMBUJACEM     EQ  ...
 26.36

-// Calculating Returns for Historical Index
+## Calculating Trailing Returns for Historical Index
-// This calculates trailing returns from 1 day to upto 2 Years.
-It stores the output in an Excel File. a.calculateReturnsForStocks(df,link)
+###This calculates trailing returns from 1 day to upto 2 Years.
+It stores the output in an Excel File.
+a.calculateReturnsForStocks(df,link)

+###Saving data in a csv file.
+a.returnsToCSVStocks(df,link)

+# Data For Indices

-// For Data of an Index from a particular start date to particular end date a = getDataFromNSE.data() df= a.returns(indexName = "NIFTY Shariah 25",start_date="09-01-2017",end_date="14-08-2019") a.returnsToCSV(df,link)
+## For Data of an Index from a particular start date to particular end date
+df= a.returns(indexName = "NIFTY Shariah 25",start_date="09-01-2017",end_date="14-08-2019")
+a.returnsToCSV(df,link)